dviggiano/maze-factory/README.md

 * Improve error messages on authentication screen
 * Blur the maze to only show content near user's most recent tap
+* Improve maze menu to allow for searching, sorting, filtering, etc.
 * Allow users to share their record times or published mazes via social media
 * Add accessibility features including dictation and haptic feedback
 * Redesign maze builder to handle more functionality, like drawing and setting colors